varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/AzureCopyRetryInterval.md

 # Retry Interval

-The number of seconds between each retry attempt for Azure Copy.
+The number of seconds between each retry attempt for Azure Copy Activity.

 Notes:

 * This setting is part of the *Azure Copy* settings category.
+* The default value for this setting is `30`.